minneapolisdan/ndsu-ag/pages/home.md

 ---
 layout: layouts/home.njk
-title: Project overiew
+title: Project overview
-date: 2020-11-24
+date: 2020-11-25
 permalink: /
 eleventyNavigation:
   key: Home
   order: 0
 ---
-The following sections outline our understanding of the current project scope, informed by all of the documentation and information generated to date.
+The following sections outline our understanding of current project scope, informed by all of the documentation and information generated to date.
 These documents include the original RFP, questions and responses, Electric Citizen's original proposal, meeting notes, and all files provided by NDSU.

 There are still numerous unknowns and questions to be answered and this project overview can be used to both inform those answers and to develop a final techincal architecture.
-This is a living website and will continue to be updated as more information arrives.
+The purpose of this living website is to clarify key technical requirements, and to ultimately create an official build plan.

+All the pages in this site are interspersed with "answer" buttons that will open up a Google form allowing you to provide answers to our specific questions.
+Please be as expansive in your responses as possible; we can set up a Zoom to discuss finer points as needed.

 ## Primary goals and requirements